St Joseph's Academy, Dehradun

 St. Joseph's Academy, Dehradun (SJA) is a co-educational Indian Certificate of Secondary Education school in Dehradun, the capital of the state of Uttarakhand in India.
 Founded in 1934, the school is governed by the Society of the Brothers of St. Patrick (Ireland).
 It is located in the heart of the city of Dehradun on the main thoroughfare Rajpur Road.

-St. Joseph's Academy, Dehradun celebrated the bicentenary of the Patrician Society and the school's 75th anniversary in 2009.